-- A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; and - B. The Council of One Arrow First Nation considers it to be in the best interests of the First Nation to make a law for such purposes;
+A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a First Nation may make laws respecting the financial administration of the First Nation;

+B. The Council of Musqueam considers it to be in the best interests of the First Nation to make a law for such purposes; and